TheAsuro/Velocity/README.md

 Velocity
 ========

-A game about moving and jumping and airstrafing.
+A game about juping and going fast.
+Has source-engine style strafing mechanics.

-I used this guide to set up Unity for Git: http://www.dannygoodayle.com/2013/02/14/using-unity-with-git/

-Play the Game
+Play the game
 =======

 Download the (probably old) compiled game here: http://theasuro.blogspot.de/p/stuff.html